-- Simple – synchronizes the content of objects.
+- Simple - this type synchronizes the content of objects.

-- SimpleSnapshot – synchronizes whole objects and preserves foreign key bindings.
+- SimpleSnapshot - this type synchronizes whole objects and preserves foreign key bindings.
 This applies only when the 3rd party system has an architecture and database design similar to Kentico.

 - Snapshot - synchronizes multiple objects at once.
 For example a main object with its children, such as polls together with poll answers.
 Not supported for pages.

 With asynchronous processing of tasks, the data of the changed object or page is first stored in the database (the task is logged in the task queue).
 If the external system is not available, the tasks wait ordered in the queue until they can be reliably processed.